iasandcb/type-this/README.md

 Once each player finishes typing, judgement is made.

 If a guest typed before host, the guest lost.
 If a guest typed faster than host, the guest won.
+Otherwise, the guest lost.